RIOT-OS/rust-riot-wrappers/README.md

-This crate makes some of its modules' presence conditional on whether the corresponding RIOT module is active in the build configuration; that information is obtained through the riot-sys crate.
+This crate makes some of its modules' presence conditional on whether the corresponding RIOT module is active in the build configuration; that information is obtained by inspecting the `riotbuild.h file`.
 For example, `riot_wrappers::saul` is only present if `USEMODULE += saul` is (directly or indirectly) set in the Makefile.